aws-cloudformation/aws-cloudformation-templates/CloudFormation/StackSets/README.md

 [Rain](https://github.com/aws-cloudformation/rain), which is necessary to process the `!Rain` directives in the templates.

-First deploy the logging resources to the management account and to the target accounts.
+Deploy the logging resources to the management account and to the target accounts.

-`rain --profile [org-management-account-admin] --experimental log-setup-management.yaml`
+`rain --profile [org-management-account-admin] deploy log-setup-management.yaml`

+Package the common resources template.

+`rain pkg -x common-resources.yaml > common-resources-pkg.yaml`

 Then deploy the sample resources that are common to each account, to cause the CloudWatch log group in the management account to receive events.
+This template creates a stack set to manage the deployment of the packaged common resources template.

-`rain --profile [org-management-account-admin] --experimental common-resources-stackset.yaml`
+`rain --profile [org-management-account-admin] --experimentaldeploy common-resources-stackset.yaml`

 ## Build and Test